 What is second-hand smoke?

-Second-hand smoke is a mix of smoke from a burning cigarette, pipe or cigar, plus the smoke exhaled by the person smoking.
-This smoke is harmful to the health of both smokers and non-smokers, including children.
+Second-hand smoke is a mix of smoke from a burning cigarette, pipe, or cigar, plus the smoke exhaled by the person smoking.
+This smoke is harmful to the health of both the person who smokes and those who are nearby, especially children.
 There are ways to reduce the risks, such as by making your home smoke-free.

 How harmful is second-hand smoke?

 Second-hand smoke is poisonous.
-It has over 4000 chemicals, including some that can cause cancer.
+It has over 7,000 chemicals, hundreds of which are toxic and at least 70 that can cause cancer.

 How does second-hand smoke harm your health?